LFRusso/lfrusso.github.io/_posts/2020-08-08-testing-images.md

 categories: statistics linalg computing
 ---

 So it's not really any secret that casinos always have an edge over its customers.
-That is basically their business model: to always have the upper hand in their games such that, even if they lose sometimes, generally they win even though this advantage doesn't seem so meaninful in a way it would to put away the gamblers (a $$49.5\%$$ chance of winning does not seem so bad, its almost $$50$$).
+That is basically their business model: to always have the upper hand in their games such that, even if they lose sometimes, generally they win (even though this advantage doesn't seem so meaninful in a way it would put away the gamblers).

 The thing is, while this is relatively easy to achieve if you are careful enough to "isolate" your games in a way that they are unaffected by *external variables*, this is absolutely not the case otherwise!